Samson en Gert: Concept and characters

 The town's best (and only) hairdresser is Albert Vermeersch.
 He does not get many customers, so he eats a lot to pass the time.
 Aside from eating, Albert enjoys singing and is an active participant in the local opera company, although the others don't like his singing.
 He wants to be called "Alberto Vermicelli", because this name fits him more as an opera singer.
 Gert still calls him by his real name, which always annoys him.
 Since Samson can't pronounce "vermicelli", he just calls him "Mr. Spaghetti".
 Although it was never revealed in the series, Albert is seen as a homosexual by the audience.
 In 2009, actor Koen Crucke, who played the role, told the Belgian newspaper Het Nieuwsblad that Albert is based upon the role of the gay hairdresser he played in the film Koko Flanel but does not reveal anything about the sexual orientation of Albert.

 As in every Belgian village, there is a friture (chip shop).
 The owner of the friture, Fred Kroket, is an unseen character who tries to sell jars of mayonnaise and pickles by phone.
 He retired from business in 2001, after which his cousin Frieda took over.
-Frieda immediately fell in love with Albert, but sadly her love remained unrequited.
+Frieda immediately fell in love with Albert, but her love remained unrequited.

 All characters have multiple recognizable catchphrases.
 Octaaf's most famous catchphrase is: "This happens to be one of my specialties.
 My Miranda always says that too.
 'Dad', she says, 'the way you [...], well... that way I [...]."